The Hidden Cameras: 2004–2005: Mississauga Goddam and The Arms of His 'Ill

 In 2004, they released Mississauga Goddam on Rough Trade and on EvilEvil in Canada.
 Their EP The Arms of His 'Ill' was released by Absolutely Kosher Records in the same year, and it features jacket art created by Paul P. and G.B.
 Jones.
 In November 2005, the band collaborated with Toronto Dance Theatre on the show In the Boneyard at the Harbourfront Centre in Toronto.
-Dancers joined the band throughout the show andn played instruments, and the band performed on-stage in costume.
+Dancers joined the band throughout the show and played instruments, and the band performed on-stage in costume.

 Three of the songs from Mississauga Goddam ("We Oh We", "I Believe in the Good of Life" (a rerecorded version of the same song from the first album), and "Builds the Bone") are featured in the Canadian movie Whole New Thing.
 "We Oh We" is featured on the soundtrack of the German film Sommersturm (Summer Storm).

 2006: Awoo

 Awoo, their 2006 recording, was released on Rough Trade in Europe, EvilEvil in Canada, and in the U.S. on Arts & Crafts.
 The Hidden Cameras' song "Boys of Melody" is featured on the soundtrack of the John Cameron Mitchell film Shortbus.
 The Hidden Cameras song "Lollipop" is the theme song for the G.B.
-Jones film The Lollipop Generation from 2008, which Joel Gibb also appears.
-Also that year, they performed in a Take-Away Show video by Vincent Moon.
+Jones film The Lollipop Generation from 2008, on which Joel Gibb also appears.